Day in the Life of a Personal Support Assistant

 Afternoon & Evening (3:00 p.m. – 9:00 p.m.)

-• Engage in activities with individuals supported—watch TV, play games, or do crafts.
+- Engage in activities—watch TV, play games, or do crafts.

 Winding Down (9:00 p.m. – Overnight)

-• Most participants settle in for the night; this is time for PSAs to relax before getting some rest themselves.
+- Most persons served settle in for the night, meaning this is time for the PSA to relax before getting some rest themselves.

-• If there are ever any on-call emergencies, support is available 24/7.
+- If there are ever any on call emergencies – there is an on-call Support available 24/7.

 Sampson’s story is a testament to the opportunities and growth that the PSA positions at Dungarvin can offer.
-It’s more than a job — it’s a chance to build a future, save money, and develop skills that will serve you for a lifetime.
+It’s more than a job — it’s a chance to build a future, gain experience, and develop skills that will serve you for a lifetime.